ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/optimizers.md

 `square_average` starts at zero. `alpha` controls how slowly squared-gradient history changes; values near one produce longer memory. `epsilon` prevents a zero or very small denominator.
-The defaults are conventional starting points, but learning rate normally requires tuning for the model and loss scale.
+The default is `1e-8` for float32 and `1e-4` for float16, where `1e-8` would round to zero.
+These are conventional starting points, but learning rate normally requires tuning for the model and loss scale.

 Storage consists principally of one
-`float square_average_[MaximumElements]` plus
+`T square_average_[MaximumElements]` plus
 `Entry entries_[MaximumParameters]`.
 Each entry stores value and gradient pointers, length, state offset, and whether the parameter is trainable.